never-w/prisma-mysql-demo/README.md

-## Building a app with prisma graphql pothos.
+## Building a graphql server with prisma，graphql & pothos.